MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access.md

-- Global admins who are owners of a team and owners of a team can  [How do I add a team member?](teams-and-channels.md#BKMK_HowDoIAddATeamMember) through either the Microsoft Teams desktop or the web clients.
+- Global admins who are owners of a team and owners of a team can [add a guest to a team](https://support.office.com/en-us/article/add-a-guest-to-a-team-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_howdoiaddateammember) through either the Microsoft Teams desktop or the web clients.

 - Add guests to your organization through Azure Active Directory B2B collaboration.
 Azure Active Directory B2B collaboration allows a global admin to invite and authorize a set of external users by uploading a comma-separated values (CSV) file of no more than 2,000 lines to the B2B collaboration portal.
 For more details, check out [Azure Active Directory B2B collaboration](https://go.microsoft.com/fwlink/p/?LinkId=826383).